 If the duty cycle falls below what can be accommodated by the minimum on-time, the controller will begin to skip cycles.
 The output voltage will continue to be regulated, but the ripple voltage and current will increase.

-The minimum on-time for each controller is approximately 100ns.
-However, as the peak sense voltage decreases the minimum on-time gradually increases up to about 150ns.
-This is of particular concern in forced continuous applications with low ripple current at light loads.
-If the duty cycle drops below the minimum on-time limit in this situation, a significant amount of cycle skipping can occur with correspondingly larger current and voltage ripple.
+The typical tested minimum on-time is 100ns under an ideal condition without switching noise.
+However, the minimum on-time can be affected by PCB switching noise in the voltage and current loops.
+With a reasonably good PCB layout, a minimum 30% inductor current ripple, approximately 15mV sensing ripple voltage and 200ns minimum on-time are conservative estimates for starting a design.